TimurZheksimbaev/TimurZheksimbaev/ReadMe.md

 ### 🚀 Full-Stack Developer | Blockchain Explorer | (3+ years experience)

 I've been turning coffee into code for 5 years, with 3 years of professional experience creating real-world solutions.
 Here's my journey:

-- **At Picturino AI**: Built backend systems that don't just work, but work smart - applying DRY principles to keep our codebase lean and maintainable
+- **At Picturino AI**: Built scalable backend systems for AI applications, focusing on performance and maintainability
-- **At PAVEPO**: Crafted frontends that users actually enjoy - because simple (KISS) is always better
+- **At PAVEPO**: Developed responsive, user-friendly interfaces that delivered great UX
-- **At WebBee**: Learned that good code follows SOLID principles, while bad code follows "it works on my machine" principles
+- **At WebBee**: Gained hands-on experience with modern frontend development practices

 ---